amrita1295/BookStore/README.md

 # BookStore
-Go and check out your favorite book
+Go and check out your favorite book and click on any book to view its description